campbio/celda/README.md

 Vignettes are available in the package.

-See Introduction of the package via vignette('celda-intro').
+An Introduction of the package via vignette('celda-intro').

-See a analysis example using celda with RNASeq via vignette('celda-analysis')
+An analysis example using celda with RNASeq via vignette('celda-analysis')

 ## New Features and announcements